3mdeb/verified-boot/verified_boot_main.md

 corresponding private key.

-Verifying authenticity requires one to be in posession of a public key, that is trusted to correspond to the private key of the to bo authenticated entity.
+Verifying authenticity requires one to be in posession of a public key, that is trusted to correspond to the private key of the to-be authenticated entity.
 <!-- TODO? tell about how it is solved? certificate stores in UEFI / PKI? -->

 Authenticity itself does not guarantee the integrity of data.

+The authenticity of data can be verified without using asymmetric cryptography by comparing the digest to a well known one.
+The well-known digest must be known in advance and stored in a tamper resistant or tamper evident store.
+If only a trusted entity is able to add or alter the well-known digest, then by verifying the integrity against it, the data can be verified to be authentic by the trusted entity.

 ##### Non repudiation